codess-aus/ai-fundamentals/notes.md

 * Evaluating the safety of a building by looking for fire extinguishers or other emergency equipment.
 * Creating software for self-driving cars or vehicles with lane assist capabilities.
 * Medical imaging such as an MRI or x-rays that can detect known objects for medical diagnosis.

+* Precision: What percentage of class predictions did the model correctly identify?
+For example, if the model predicted that 10 images are oranges, of which eight were actually oranges, then the precision is 0.8 (80%).
+* Recall: What percentage of the class predictions made by the model were correct?
+For example, if there are 10 images of apples, and the model found 7 of them, then the recall is 0.7 (70%).
+* Mean Average Precision (mAP): An overall metric that takes into account both precision and recall across all classes).

+Detecting objects in images has proven a key element in many applications that help improve safety, provide better medical imaging diagnostics, manage stock levels for inventory management, and even help preserve wildlife.
+The object detection capabilities in the Custom Vision service make is easy to develop models to support these kinds of scenario.

+### Uses for face detection, analysis, and recognition:

+* Security - facial recognition can be used in building security applications, and increasingly it is used in smart phones operating systems for unlocking devices.
+* Social media - facial recognition can be used to automatically tag known friends in photographs.
+Intelligent monitoring - for example, an automobile might include a system that monitors the driver's face to determine if the driver is looking at the road, looking at a mobile device, or shows signs of tiredness.
+* Advertising - analyzing faces in an image can help direct advertisements to an appropriate demographic audience.
+* Missing persons - using public cameras systems, facial recognition can be used to identify if a missing person is in the image frame.
+* Identity validation - useful at ports of entry kiosks where a person holds a special entry permit.

+### Face

+Face currently supports the following functionality:

+* Face Detection
+* Face Verification
+* Find Similar Faces
+* Group faces based on similarities
+* Identify people

+Face can return the rectangle coordinates for any human faces that are found in an image, as well as a series of attributes related to those faces such as:

+* the head pose - orientation in a 3D space
+* a guess at an age
+* what emotion is displayed
+* if there is facial hair or the person is wearing glasses
+* whether the face in the image has makeup applied
+* whether the person in the image is smiling
+* blur - how blurred the face is (which can be an indication of how likely the face is to be the main focus of the image)
+* exposure - aspects such as underexposed or over exposed and applies to the face in the image and not the overall image exposure
+* noise - refers to visual noise in the image.
+If you have taken a photo with a high ISO setting for darker settings, you would notice this noise in the image.
+The image looks grainy or full of tiny dots that make the image less clear
+* occlusion - determines if there may be objects blocking the face in the image.

+Tips for more accurate results

+* image format - supported images are JPEG, PNG, GIF, and BMP
+* file size - 4 MB or smaller
+* face size range - from 36 x 36 up to 4096 x 4096. * Smaller or larger faces will not be detected
+* other issues - face detection can be impaired by extreme face angles, occlusion (objects blocking the face such as sunglasses or a hand).
+Best results are obtained when the faces are full-frontal or as near as possible to full-frontal.

+## OCR:

+Uses of OCR:

+* note taking
+* digitizing forms, such as medical records or historical documents
+* scanning printed or handwritten checks for bank deposits